Pygmy (UK goat breed)

 The Pygmy is a British breed of dwarf goat.
 It is small, compact and generally stockily built.
 It was established in the 1980s by fusion of the various miniature goat populations of the United Kingdom into a single breed.
 These were of two principal types: a stocky achondroplastic type derived from the West African Dwarf group of breeds of West Africa; and a small but well-proportioned type derived from the Southern Sudan goat.

 History

-From the nineteenth century small goats from Africa were brought to the United Kingdom to be exhibited in zoos.
+Small goats were brought from Africa to the United Kingdom in the nineteenth century to be exhibited in zoos.
 Some of these came into the hands of private breeders, who kept and bred them as companion animals.
 Among these there were two principal types: a broad, short-legged, compact and solid achondroplastic type, often blue roan in colour, derived from the West African Dwarf group of breeds of West Africa; and a small but well-proportioned type derived from the Southern Sudan goat.
-Regardless of their actual origins, the former was known as the "Cameroon" and the latter as the "Nigerian".
+Regardless of their actual origins, the former was known as the 'Cameroon' and the latter as the 'Nigerian'.

 In 1982 the varying types were merged into a single breed.
 A breed society – the Pygmy Goat Club – was formed, and a herd-book started.
 The breed society is not among those approved by the Department for Environment, Food and Rural Affairs to operate a herd-book.